sshoesmith/Analysis_NoShow_Appts_Brazil/README.md

 http://jupyter.org/install

 To view the project and run the code, open the jupyter notebook file.
-Alternatively, to view the summary of the project, open the html file.
+To view the project in python format, open the py file in a text editor.